Alejandra (1956 film)

+Basic

 Alejandra (English: Alexandra) is a 1956 Argentine film directed by Carlos Schlieper.
 It is based on a play by Georges Feydeauy and Alexandre Bisson.
 The film stars Delia Garcés and Georges Rivière and was released on April 19, 1956.

+About

+The film narrates the tale of the capricious millionairess who feigns poverty and a life sacrificed to conquer the man she loves.